hyperledger/identus-cloud-agent/docs/guides/linting.md

 **Linting is currently in an early adoption phase and due to adoption of Scala 3, it only runs in a mode which does not fail PR checks if errors are found for various linters.**

-> At the end of this markdown document is a section for Linting feedback, please leave feedback in this section so that we can enable and refine the linting configuration over time
+> At the end of this markdown document is a section for changelog, please leave feedback in this section so that we can enable and refine the linting configuration over time

 ### Base